Luis Arraez Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The pitching staff for the Diamondbacks has a collective 8.6 K/9, which ranks 18th in MLB.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 20th in MLB.

-- The Diamondbacks have a 4.87 team ERA that ranks 22nd among all league pitching staffs.
+- The Diamondbacks have a 4.78 team ERA that ranks 21st among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 25th in baseball in home runs allowed (21 total, 1.5 per game).
+- Diamondbacks pitchers combine to allow 22 total home runs at a rate of 1.5 per game (to rank 24th in the league).

-- Nelson (1-0) makes the start for the Diamondbacks, his third of the season.
+- Gallen (1-1) gets the starting nod for the Diamondbacks in his fourth start of the season.
+He has a 4.58 ERA in 17 2/3 innings pitched, with 21 strikeouts.

-- The right-hander last pitched on Sunday against the Los Angeles Dodgers, when he tossed six innings, allowing three earned runs while giving up four hits.
+- His last appearance came on Tuesday against the Milwaukee Brewers, when the righty went seven scoreless innings while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.